kc-z-e-n/PopcornTogether/README.md

 <div style="page-break-after: always;"></div>

-## Testing: Errors encountered
+## Testing Milestone 2: Errors encountered
-This serves as a documentation of errors we have encountered so far during Milestone 2:
+This serves as a documentation of errors we have encountered during Milestone 2:

 ### Frontend